JohnOMDev/Linked-List/README.md

 ## Running the project
 1. Run the make setup file in the Makefile for environment setu and cd into the environment:  `make setup`
 2. Run the make install file to install all requirements in the requirements.txt and update or install the python:  `make install`
-3. Run the make install file to install all requirements in the requirements.txt and update or install the python--
+3. Run the make lint file to for linting the app: `make lint`
-4. Run the app.py
-5. Delete Everything:  `./delete.sh`
+4. Finally run 'python app.py' to check the app functionalty